Sash-github-account/linked_list_rtl/README.md

 **Tested features:**

-Tested error handling, insert and push operations with a simple.
+Tested error handling, insert and push operations with a simple test bench.

+**W.I.P:**

 Rest of the operations yet to be tested with a more comprehensive test bench.